eng-assys/lumen6.0-jwt-multi-guard-auth-boilerplate/readme.md

 * /users - Get all registed users
 * /users/me - Get the Token's Owner User
 * /users/{id} - Get a user by its ID

+### Available application's Endpoints [api/v1/applications]
+* /register - Register a new application
+* /login - Login into the system and get the JWT token
+* /logout - Logout of the system and invalidate given JWT token
+* /refresh - Refresh given JWT token and get a new one

+* /applications - Get all registed applications
+* /applications/current - Get the Token's Owner Application
+* /applications/{id} - Get a user by its ID